XinChenNottingham/SpatiallyConstrainedDCNN/README.md

 Please cite our papr if you find the code useful.

   N. Zhang, et al. A Spatially Constrained Deep Convolutional Neural Network for Nerve Fiber Segmentation in Corneal Confocal Microscopic Images Using Inaccurate Annotations, International Symposium on Biomedical Imaging, 2020.
 In press.

+Paper preprint is available here: https://arxiv.org/abs/2004.09443

-A video presentation is availabe here: https://youtu.be/yOSiodu9mo8
+A video presentation is available here: https://youtu.be/yOSiodu9mo8

 Contact xin.chen@nottingham.ac.uk